whitefusionhq/ellisflutes_site/src/_products/EssenGreenD.md

 ---
 title: NEW!
 The Essential Flute, Green Ebonite, Key of D
 categories: transverse-folk
+published: true
-price: 499.0
+price: '499.0'
 cloudinary_ids:
 - ellisflutes2018/EssenGreenD1_j2rzq6
 - ellisflutes2018/EssenGreenD2_uqzowe
 - ellisflutes2018/EssenGreenD3_gxrajf
+- ellisflutes2018/1GreenEboniteD4_ihqclb
 html_embed: "<iframe width=\"100%\" height=\"20\" scrolling=\"no\" frameborder=\"no\"
   allow=\"autoplay\" src=\"https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/486027465&color=%23ff5500&inverse=false&auto_play=false&show_user=true\"></iframe>\r\n"
-out_of_stock: true
+out_of_stock: false
-inventory: 0
+inventory: 1
-weight: '450'
+weight: 450
 ---

-Visually stunning Essential Flute in D, made from Green ebonite (see comments below).
 The Essential Flute is ideal for both Celtic music and World music of all kinds.
 Diatonic major tuning.
 Featuring a tapered head bore for improved intonation and projection.
 Ergonomic embouchure hole placement for right-handed player.

-The finger hole spacing on the D tuning may not be as comfortable for players with smaller hands, in which case I'd recommend the key of Eflat or F.

-Listen to the amazing Blayne Chastain demonstrate the flute in the sound sample below.
+The newest version of the Essential Flute features additional enhancements for improved performance and continuity of tone.
+You can read about it [HERE](https://www.ellisflutes.com/world-flutes/transverse-folk).

 For players unfamiliar with ebonite, I strongly encourage you to read [my blog entry on the subject](http://ellisflutes.com/blog/what-is-ebonite).
 It is a truly amazing material for woodwinds of all kinds, and it is all-natural (not plastic or synthetic).
 Waterproof, stable and demonstrating superior acoustic properties.

 Making ebonite is as much art as science, and colored ebonite is very expensive (but worth it!), and the finishing process is much more labor intensive than wood.
 The extra cost for materials and labor is reflected in the price of these flutes.

+*For all flutes, I recommend one of my Flute Care Kits.
+They are only available as an add-on purchase at the time of checkout (after you have pressed the “Add to cart” button you will see the option for the care kit right along side and you have to select it from the menu).
+The care kit includes the recommended wax, fine steel wool (not for ebonite flutes) and instructions for maintaining the finish on your flute.  *